khulnasoft-lab/clix.py/docs/tutorial/exceptions.md

 ## Disable Short Output

-If you want to show the full exception, including the parts in Typer and Click, you can use the parameter `pretty_exceptions_short=False`:
+If you want to show the full exception, including the parts in Clix and Click, you can use the parameter `pretty_exceptions_short=False`:

 ```Python hl_lines="3"
 {!../docs_src/exceptions/tutorial003.py!}